Welcome to HAPO Community Credit Union, where we put our members first!

 At HAPO, we make banking simple for you.
 You deposit money at HAPO, and we loan that money out to another member.
 Credit unions traditionally offer lower lending rates and higher savings rates since we don't have outside stockholders to pay.
 The members of the credit union are the owners, so any profit made by the credit union is returned to the member-owners in the form of great rates, free or low cost services, and dividends.

 Sounds great, how can you join?
-It's easy!
+It's easy, you can join online or visit one of our convenient locations and open a savings account with an initial minimum deposit of $5.
 Membership in a credit union depends on that credit union's charter.
-HAPO is a state-chartered credit union so anyone who lives, works, worships or attends school in Washington state or lives and/or works in the Umatilla County in Oregon state can become a member!
-All you have to do is visit one of our convenient locations and open a savings account with an initial minimum deposit of $5.
+HAPO is a state-chartered credit union so anyone who lives, works, worships or attends school in Washington state or lives and/or works in the Umatilla County in Oregon state can become a member.
 There are some exceptions including accounts for minors and accounts opened for Dealer Direct loans.
 If you meet HAPO membership eligibility, you can also join when you finance your vehicle right at the car dealership.

 Can't wait to get started?
 Visit one of our 14 financial centers located throughout Southeastern Washington and Hermiston, Oregon to open an account today.
 See a list of our locations and hours to find the nearest branch.